ramirezfx/syncgoogledrive/README.md

 Open the file ~/syncgoogledrive.sh with your favourite editor and fill in all needed variables:

-LOCALSYNCPATH (Your local files to be synced - Example /home/user/Google
+LOCALSYNCPATH (Your local directory to be synced - Example /home/user/Google

 REMOTE (The name your your remote - Example: GoogleDrive: - You can list your remotes by typing rclone listremotes)